TIY-Rails-1507/Rails/03_models.md

 rake db:migrate:status

 ```

-By default rails uses sqlite3
+Rails keeps track of the applied migrations in a schema migrations table.

+By default rails uses sqlite3.
 This is a no mess not fuss, file based database.
 It is the quickest to get started with.

 To see the configuration go into: